Help Feed 1 Million Kids Program

 Fuel The Ride at Mt.
 Baker Ski Area

 Snowboarder eating breakfastErin Baker's partnership with the Mt.
 Baker Ski Area allows us to provide free breakfast to kids of all ages in the Mt.
 Baker Ski Area's Winter Ride Program.
 The program directors were finding that about half of the kids were hitting the slopes on empty stomachs.
-Now every Saturday during Winter Ride we set up a tent on the mountain to greet kids and offer them a free Breakfast Cookie or Granola and milk.
+Now every Saturday during Winter Ride we set up a tent on the mountain to greet kids and offer them a free breakfast.

 We are passionate about helping kids make the connection between fueling their bodies with healthy food and having lots of energy to perform on the slopes!